Cueball Carmichael

-Chris Jackson (born June 10, 1960) is an American professional wrestler, trainer and promoter, known by his ringname Cueball Carmichael, who competes in the Mid-Atlantic and East Coast independent circuit.
-He has wrestled and won titles in the Allied Powers Wrestling Federation, King Kong Bundy's Devastation Wrestling Federation, Maryland Championship Wrestling, Mid-Eastern Wrestling Federation, the National Wrestling Alliance, Phoenix Championship Wrestling, Southern Championship Wrestling and Steel City Wrestling.
+Chris Jackson (born June 10, 1960) is an American retired professional wrestler, trainer and promoter, best known by his ring name Cueball Carmichael, who competes in the Mid-Atlantic and East Coast independent circuit.
+He is best known for his time in Allied Powers Wrestling Federation (APWF), King Kong Bundy's Devastation Wrestling Federation (DWF), Southern Championship Wrestling (SCW), Maryland Championship Wrestling (MCW), Mid-Eastern Wrestling Federation (MEWF).
+He is also known for his time in the National Wrestling Alliance (NWA), Phoenix Championship Wrestling (PCW) and Steel City Wrestling (SCW).

 He formed successful tag teams with several independent wrestlers during the 1990s, including The Darkside Rebel, Mad Dog O'Malley, Jimmy Cicero and sometimes rival Johnny Gunn.
 As one-half of The Northern Exposure with C. W. Anderson, he won the SCW Tag Team Championship in 1997.
 While part of the MCW heel stable Total Quality Management, he and stablemate Dino Devine won the MCW Tag Team Championship in 2000.

 Jackson was also the booker and part owner of the now defunct Virginia-based Independent Professional Wrestling Alliance.
 While with the IPWA, he was involved in training numerous wrestlers for the promotion.
 With several other wrestlers, including Jimmy Z and Shorty Smalls, he operated the Keep Your Dreams Alive (KYDA) facility.
 Among his former students are Joey Mercury, Christian York, Jacey North, Otto Schwanz and "American" Mike Brown.